Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 - Investigated how LLMs’ sycophancy produces biased information and distorts user policy attitudes
 - Designed a personalized, human-LLM conversational survey experiment on a probability sample of 3,100

-**[7] How AI Labeling Affects Policy Support in Social Networks: LLM-powered Simulation and Survey Experiment**
+**[7] How AI Labeling Affects Policy Support in Social Networks: Social Simulation and Survey Experiment**
 Second and corresponding author
 Extended abstract at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5320375)